-In 2002, the UCITS III Directive7 introduced a requirement to provide investors with a simplified prospectus before subscription.
-UCITS III required that the simplified prospectus contain a breakdown of certain costs and charges, distinguishing between those paid for by investors and those paid for by the fund or management company.8
+In 2002, the UCITS III Directive introduced a requirement to provide investors with a simplified prospectus before subscription.
+UCITS III required that the simplified prospectus contain a breakdown of certain costs and charges, distinguishing between those paid for by investors and those paid for by the fund or management company.

-In 2004, the European Commission recommended that the TER9 should be included in the simplified prospectus as an indicator of a UCITS' total operating costs.
+In 2004, the European Commission recommended that the TER should be included in the simplified prospectus as an indicator of a UCITS' total operating costs.
 In addition to management fees, the TER includes a number of fixed costs incurred by the fund, including depositary fees, legal fees, transfer agent fees, and audit fees.
-Additionally, the TER includes any performance-related fees when the fund outperforms certain benchmarks (Figure 2).10 At the same time, the European Commission also recommended the disclosure of other costs such as transaction costs and entry or exit costs, when deemed available by the fund's home regulator, and the existence of fee-sharing agreements and soft commissions.11
+Additionally, the TER includes any performance-related fees when the fund outperforms certain benchmarks (Figure 2).
+At the same time, the European Commission also recommended the disclosure of other costs such as transaction costs and entry or exit costs, when deemed available by the fund's home regulator, and the existence of fee-sharing agreements and soft commissions.

-In 2009, the UCITS IV Directive12 replaced the simplified prospectus with a requirement to provide the KIID to investors before subscription.
-UCITS IV required the disclosure of an OCF in the KIID, representing all annual charges and other payments taken from the assets of the UCITS over the defined period, based on the figures from the preceding year.13 To support the implementation of UCITS IV, the Committee of European Securities Regulators (CESR) produced guidelines on the calculation methodology for the OCF and the approach to transitioning from the simplified prospectus to the KIID.14 The OCF includes nearly the same costs found in the TER-the explicit exclusion of performance fees is the main exception (Figure 2).
+In 2009, the UCITS IV Directive replaced the simplified prospectus with a requirement to provide the KIID to investors before subscription.
+UCITS IV required the disclosure of an OCF in the KIID, representing all annual charges and other payments taken from the assets of the UCITS over the defined period, based on the figures from the preceding year.
+To support the implementation of UCITS IV, the Committee of European Securities Regulators (CESR) produced guidelines on the calculation methodology for the OCF and the approach to transitioning from the simplified prospectus to the KIID.
+The OCF includes nearly the same costs found in the TER-the explicit exclusion of performance fees is the main exception (Figure 2).

-Other regulatory changes have affected how UCITS costs and charges are disclosed, including the recast Markets in Financial Instruments Directive (MiFID II) framework and the Packaged Retail and Insurance-Based Investment Products (PRIIPs) regulation.
+Other regulatory changes have affected how UCITS costs and charges are disclosed, including the recast Markets in Financial Instruments Directive (MiFID II) framework and the Packaged Retail and Insurance Based Investment Products (PRIIPs) regulation.

 MiFID II requires distributors of UCITS to provide retail and institutional investors with ex-ante and ex-post disclosures on costs and charges.
 Ex-ante disclosures are provided to clients before they invest and represent the costs and charges that investors can expect to pay.
 Personalized ex-post disclosures are provided annually to investors and detail the costs and charges paid on their investments in the past year.
 Ex-ante and ex-post disclosures for UCITS include one-off charges (e.g., entry and exit costs), ongoing charges, transaction costs, and incidental costs (e.g., performance fees).

-The PRIIPs regulation would require UCITS to provide retail investors with the Key Information Document (KID),15 which is different from, and would replace, the KIID required by UCITS IV.
+The PRIIPs regulation's objective is to further streamline disclosure by requiring manufacturers to prepare a pre-contractual document to accompany all products sold to retail investors.
+Beginning on January 1, 2023, the PRIIPs regulation will require UCITS to provide retail investors with the Key Information Document (KID), 16 which is different from, and would replace, the KIID required by UCITS IV.
 With regard to the costs and charges disclosure requirement, the primary difference between the two documents is that the KID requires transaction costs to be explicitly stated.
 There are other differences between the PRIIPs KID and the UCITS KIID, including the presentation of investment performance.

-Various aspects of MiFID II's cost and charges disclosure framework and the PRIIPs KID are under review by European policymakers,16 who are also looking at how UCITS managers explain the value that their funds provide to investors.17
+European policymakers are currently looking at reviewing various aspects of MiFID II's cost and charges disclosure framework and potentially the PRIIPs regulation.
+One of the elements being considered is how UCITS managers explain the value that their funds provide to investors.